itobey/fddb-exporter-control/README.md

 This is a Flutter application to control my backend service [FDDB Exporter](https://github.com/itobey/fddb-exporter).

+> [!WARNING]
+> This app has not been updated to work with the re-design yet.
+Currently it's supported up to version 0.3.1 of the backend service.

 As I often forget to enter all the meals consumed throughout the day, the nightly export of the backend service misses the data when I enter the data the next day.
 Although an endpoint for this use case already exists, I need to use a HTTP client to send the `POST` request with the payload to